LoopringSecondary/relay-cluster/LOOPRING_RELAY_API_SPEC_V2.md

   - `tokenB` - The matched buy token.
   - `lrcFee` - The real amount of LRC to pay for miner.
   - `lrcReward` - The amount of LRC paid by miner to order owner in exchange for margin split.
-  - `side` - Show the fill is Buy or Sell.
+  - `side` - Show the ordered to be filled as Buy or Sell.
   - `splitS` - The tokenS paid to miner.
   - `splitB` - The tokenB paid to miner.
 2. `pageIndex`